Long Overdue News About Jupiter

 Hoof Abscess – Things I Have Recently Learned

 Having always owned horses with great feet, that never required shoes due to their thick hoof walls and general superiority, I had never had to deal with hoof abscesses before this winter.
 Enter Zephyr.
-Z, while possessing fine hoof walls as well, is unfortunately a little flat footed.
-This means the soles of his hoofs…
+Z, while possessing fine hoof walls as well, is unfortunately a little flat-footed.
+This means the soles of his hoofs come…